Espyo/Pikifen/README.txt

             Check the latest session written in the file, and you should find some technical information about the crash.
 Right before that, check if the engine reported any problem.
 For instance, it could've crashed because you forgot to write some value, or misnamed some file.
 Fix the problems and try again.
             If you think the crash is due to a problem with the engine itself, then please let me know.
 When you tell me about it, please also tell me what you were doing when it happened.
 I may also ask you to show me the crash information and/or the screenshot that got dumped in the engine's main folder.
 These will help me fix the problem.
         Other than that, here are some possible solutions and workarounds:
-            Remember that when you download the engine's zip file, you need to unzip everything inside of it before you're able to play.
+            * Remember that when you download the engine's zip file, you need to unzip everything inside of it before you're able to play.

     Why can't I see the game window?
         Because windows sometimes break under Windows.
         Open Options.txt, go to the line with "window_pos_hack=false", and change it to "window_pos_hack=true".

-    Why are some textures black, but not HUD elements?
-        I'm not quite sure, but I can tell that this only happens if a) you're using Wine, b) with JPG images.
-        So you can either try compiling the engine for your native platform to get rid of the problem, or change the JPG images on the Game_data folder to PNG, but remember to update files for areas, enemies, etc. to point to the new files.

-    Why are my textures showing up as red "ERROR" text?
+    Why are my graphics showing up as black and violet patterns?
         1. Remember that file names are case sensitive.
 Lowercase and uppercase matter.
         2. Remember that you need to include the extension.
 This is the ".jpg" or ".png" part of the file name.
-        3. Remember that the engine only finds textures if they're in the Game_data/Graphics/Textures folder.
+        3. Remember that the engine only finds the image in one folder.
+General images go in Game_data/Graphics, and textures go in Game_data/Graphics/Textures.

     Why is Olimar moving when I'm not touching the analog stick?
         You can open Options.txt and set joystick_min_deadzone to a higher value.
 This way, a loose analog stick won't be accounted for if you only wiggle it a bit.